anton-rs/3074-invokers/README.md

 **Running Examples**

 To run the examples, interact with the patched `forge` binary as normal.
+Try the existing tests by running `bin/forge test`.

 There is a special override for the `Prague` hardfork within the `foundry.toml` which will enable the `AUTH` & `AUTHCALL` opcodes, and the `foundry.toml` specifies the patched `solc` binary as the compiler.

 [foundry]: https://github.com/foundry-rs/foundry
 [revm]: https://github.com/bluealloy/revm